Morvan’s Disease

 Emergency safety firstUrgent warning signs are highlighted below.

-Morvan’s Disease, also known as Morvan’s syndrome or Morvan’s fibrillary chorea, is a rare neurological disorder that can have a significant impact on a person’s life.
+Morvan’s Disease, also known as Morvan’s or Morvan’s fibrillary chorea, is a rare neurological disorder that can have a significant impact on a person’s life.
 In this article, we will simplify complex medical terminology and provide a clear overview of Morvan’s Disease, including its types, causes, symptoms, diagnostic tests, treatment options, and medications.

 Types of Morvan’s Disease: